Networking Fundamentals Quiz

 What is AWS Transit Gateway and when should you use it?

-AWS Transit Gateway is a regional network hub that connects multiple VPCs and on-premises networks with transitive routing using a hub-and-spoke model.
+AWS Transit Gateway is a regional hub that enables transitive routing between VPCs and on-premises networks using a hub-and-spoke model.

 Key Features: